pointfreeco/swift-tagged/README.md

 ### Handling Tag Collisions

-Alright, but what if we want to tag our user's address?
+What if we want to tag two string values within the same type?

 ``` swift
 struct User {